Student Research Fund

 • All applicants must have a faculty supervisor who agrees to support and provide oversight.

-• All students must declare whether they are seeking/receiving support from other KSU sources (e.g., Graduate College, Office of Undergraduate Research).
-Students funded by another KSU source are not eligible for RCHSS funding.
+• All applicants must declare whether they are seeking/receiving support from other KSU sources (e.g., Graduate College, Office of Undergraduate Research).
+Note: A student may pool funds from multiple sources for project materials.
+However, given the high level of demand and limited nature of funds, students who receive funding from another KSU source are not eligible for additional RCHSS travel funding.

 • There is a limit of one (1) award per student.